Updated May 31, 2023

 With this option, we can only print the entire line if it is given in the input file.

 Example #6: Option -m

-With this option, it will continue to search the pattern until the number of count that is mentioned in the input reaches the number that is mentioned in the parameter.
+With this option, it will continue to search the pattern until the number of counts mentioned in the input reaches the number mentioned in the parameter.

 egrep -m [number] [pattern] filename